-Suppose my grandfather gave a major gift to the school he attended almost 100 years ago.
-What might inspire me to renew this family legacy?
+Suppose my grandfather gave a major gift to the school he attended almost one hundred years ago.
+What might inspire me to continue on this family history of giving?

-The first thing is to know about his philanthropy.
+The first question to ponder pertains to the style of his philanthropy; what inspired the original gift?
 That kind of information is often lost to a family over the years.
-Sometimes it’s lost to the organization that benefitted as well.
-But what I don’t know about, I’ll never act upon.
-The impetus is on the school to get this information to me so that I may make an informed decision.
+Sometimes it is lost to the organization that benefitted as well.
+But what I do not know about, I will never act upon.
+The onus is on the school to get this information to me so that I may make an informed decision.

-Of course one of the problems with materials more than fifty years old is that they may have deteriorated.
-If this is the case, suppose the school is offering to refurbish/restore the plaque, or incorporate it into a new donor wall.
-They may be willing to put my name with my grandfather’s, to show how our family has continued to support the school over the years.
+One of the problems with materials more than fifty years old is that they have likely deteriorated.
+If this is the case, suppose the school is offering to restore the plaque, or incorporate it into a new donor wall.
+The school may be willing to put my name with my grandfather’s, to show how our family has continued to support the school over the years.
 That gives me the opportunity to become part of the legacy.
 Very inspiring.

-Traditionally, organizations with long histories have decent records only for the last few decades.
+Traditionally organizations with long histories have comprehensive records only going back a few decades.
 Yet the ‘fugitive’ information holds tremendous potential to renew and strengthen legacy bonds.
-Reaching out to families of legacy donors, with information, visuals, and the opportunity to bolster their legacy is a powerful tool.
-You can create new opportunities to steward family philanthropy, just by taking stock – and taking advantage – of what you already have.
+Reaching out to the families of legacy donors, with information, visuals, and the opportunity to bolster their legacy is a powerful tool.
+You can create new opportunities to steward family philanthropy with a little bit of investigation and organiztion - by taking stock - of what information you already have.

-If you’d like Presidential to assist in the survey of legacy recognition, archive development, or an engagement strategy for to inspire legacy donors, please give us a call.
+This is exactly where Presidential can be of assitance!
+If you’d like Presidential to assist in the survey of legacy recognition, archive development, or an engagement strategy to inspire legacy donors, please give us a call.